GAIBLE-Arthur/Palantir_vs_traditionnal_BI_use_case/README.md

 In practice, building visually appealing dashboards often requires significant time and heavy code manipulation (advanced SQL queries, complex DAX expressions).
 When business needs are poorly understood, this frequently results in wasted effort: frameworks are built, dashboards are published, but they are neither used nor trusted for strategic decision-making.

 To address this gap, Palantir introduces a shift from Passive Reporting to Active Operations.
-While traditional BI focuses on the What, modern operational platforms focus on the How and the Now.
+While traditional BI focuses on the What, modern operational platforms focus on the How.

 1. Ontology: